rabsef-bicrym/tudumvc/lesson-outline.md

       _I'll help you get a fully functional instance of `tudumvc` running on a Moon so you can immediately start using it, perhaps even to track where you are in the lessons here.
 You can also tear this apart, if you want, and learn by deconstruction._

+  * Transition: _Alright, we have a development environment.
+Let's get to work implementing TodoMVC on our development ship_

 ## Host the Existing App
   * Introduction
     * How to host files using file-server